pandas-dev/pandas/doc/source/user_guide/reshaping.rst

     pd.crosstab(df['A'], df['B'])

-Any input passed containing ``Categorical`` data will have **all** of its categories included in the cross-tabulation, even if the actual data does not contain any instances of a particular category.
+Any input passed containing ``Categorical`` data will have **all** of its categories included in the cross-tabulation while setting ``dropna=False``, even if the actual data does not contain any instances of a particular category.

 .. ipython:: python

     foo = pd.Categorical(['a', 'b'], categories=['a', 'b', 'c'])
     bar = pd.Categorical(['d', 'e'], categories=['d', 'e', 'f'])
     pd.crosstab(foo, bar)
+    pd.crosstab(foo, bar, dropna=False)

 Normalization
 ~~~~~~~~~~~~~